© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 The Holyhead Road: Ty Nant section is a scheduled monument protected by Cadw under reference DE287.
 View the official record →

-The Holyhead Road: Ty Nant section is a Post Medieval and Modern transport route in Denbighshire, Wales, forming part of the historically significant turnpike that connected London to Holyhead.
+Ty Nant section of the Holyhead Road is a Post Medieval and Modern transport route in Denbighshire, Wales, forming part of the historically significant highway connecting London to Holyhead in Anglesey.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE287.

 The Holyhead Road: Ty Nant section dates from the post medieval/modern period, and is classified as a road.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 The Holyhead Road: Ty Nant section is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE287.